 Not only are your AirPods paired with that device; they’re also paired with every other Apple device (as long as it’s running recent software) that you’re signed into via iCloud.

-It’s all thanks to Apple’s W1 chip, which is so far only built into the AirPods and Beats’ PowerBeats3 and Solo3 headphones.
+It’s all thanks to Apple’s W1 chip, which is still only built into the AirPods and Beats’ PowerBeats3, Solo3 and BeatsX headphones.

 It’s so quick and simple it makes the current Bluetooth pairing method (enable pairing on both devices, attempt pairing, check codes and hope for the best) seem archaic.